Checkmarx/Kotlin-SCP/src/m5-insufficient-cryptography/README.md

 encryption algorithm will be useless if your application fails to keep its secrets by making the keys available to the attacker.

-In the movie below you'll see how [Kotlin Goat][0] cryptography fails by enabling the adversary to get the unencrypted version of stored data.
+In the movie below you'll see how [Goatlin][0] cryptography fails by enabling the adversary to get the unencrypted version of stored data.

 {% youtube src="https://www.youtube.com/watch?v=FbIj2hBMeaE" %}{% endyoutube %}